pennsignals/pennsignals.github.io/_posts/2020-03-18-compare-chime.md

 tags: [healthcare, data, data science, forecasting, COVID]
 ---

 A few days ago we launched [CHIME](/2020/03/14/accouncing-chime.html), a tool for COVID-19 hospital capacity planning.
-Since then, we've been running [CHIME](/chime) on a daily bases to create reports for our  health system leadership.
 CHIME's simple design and interface enables quick support for hospital planners to assess potential demand for resources over time.
 It also allows transparent and understandable parameters for our partners to interrogate and modify as more information becomes available.

 The recent paper from [Imperial College COVID-19 Response Team](https://www.imperial.ac.uk/media/imperial-college/medicine/sph/ide/gida-fellowships/Imperial-College-COVID19-NPI-modelling-16-03-2020.pdf) gives us a window into a disease model that has been used by world leadership to forecast capacity demands on healthcare systems.